openenergymonitor/HeatpumpMonitor/heatpumpmonitor_build.md

 **ESP8266 Supply capacitor:** An additional 10uF may be required across the supply to the ESP8266 module.
 The ground is top-left and 3.3v top-right.
 Adding this capacitor solved an issue with the unit resetting regularly - indicating a power supply issue.

+**ESP CH_PD and GPIO15 Solder jumpers** Both of these solder jumpers need to be connected with a small blob of solder for the ESP module to work.

 ### Uploading the ATmega328 Firmware

 The default heatpump monitor firmware can be found here: [https://github.com/openenergymonitor/HeatpumpMonitor/tree/master/Firmware/Arduino/HeatpumpMonitor_V1](https://github.com/openenergymonitor/HeatpumpMonitor/tree/master/Firmware/Arduino/HeatpumpMonitor_V1)